 This page explains more about how the regime will operate including an explanation of which firms and funds can use the temporary permissions regime and the process by which firms and funds will need to notify us that they want to enter the regime and obtain a temporary permission.

-We are now formally consulting on the rules which we propose will apply to firms and funds in the regime.
+Last year, we consulted on the rules which we propose will apply to firms and funds in the regime.
+Our proposals were set out in two consultation papers:

 Financial services firms in any European Economic Area (EEA) member state can use the passporting regime to establish a presence or carry out permitted activities in any other member state.
 Investment funds can be marketed across the EEA under similar passporting provisions.